-Chapter 216 of the Iowa Code is known as the Iowa Civil Rights Act of 1965, or "ICRA."
+Chapter 216 of the Iowa Code is known as the Iowa Civil Rights Act (ICRA) of 1965.
 ICRA provides protection against various forms of discrimination on the basis of specific individual traits or characteristics.
-Among other things, ICRA prohibits discrimination on the basis of sexual orientation and gender identity, which were added as protected characteristics in 2007.
+Among other things, ICRA prohibits discrimination on the basis of sexual orientation and gender identity.